darrenmothersele/angular5-resolve-data/README.md

 to the store.

-## local storage

-Now that we have a centralised store, we can look at making some improvements.
-There are multiple round trips to the server for the same data.
-Let's improve this by re-using the data we already have in the store to save extra web requests.

 ## TODO:

- - ngrx/db, pouchdb, localforage or some other local datastore
+ - ngrx/db, pouchdb, localforage or some other local data store
  - graceful handling of api errors